Office 365 Education Self-Sign up: Technical FAQ

-An Office 365 A1 or Office 365 A1 Plus license is automatically assigned when a student or faculty/staff member uses the self-service sign-up process.
+An Office 365 A1 or Office 365 A1 Plus license is automatically assigned when a student or faculty/staff member uses the self-service sign up process.
 An Office 365 admin can also assign licenses using the standard assignment processes.
-The availability of these licenses does not affect any preferences previously set on license assignment.
+The availability of these licenses does not impact any preferences previously set on license assignment.

-- Why did an unlimited number of licenses for Office 365 A1 show up in my Office 365 tenant?
+- Why did an unlimited amount of licenses for Office 365 A1 show up in my Office 365 tenant?

 - Should I still see the Office 365 A1 licenses in my tenant if I turned off self-service sign up?

 Yes.
-The availability of these licenses will not affect your ability to manage the provisioning process.
+The availability of these licenses will not impact your ability to manage the provisioning process.
 If your institution has chosen to block self-provisioning, no automatic license assignment will occur.